Smithers has been largely disregarded because he happened to have been right.

 Following a most agreeable conversation with Professor Magennis, he graciously accepted my gift to him of the 2005 version of the poem.
 Perhaps I'd hoped for some critical notice of this interpretation, but any such expectation was not to be realised.
 Below is the initial abstract of my chimerical paper.

 Looking back and summing up: The Anglo-Saxon literary composition, called for the last two centuries The Seafarer, might be described as a reflective verse narrative prepared for oral address by a learned man in the early evening of his life.
 It is a monologue, in which he looks back and sums up the nature of the human condition.
-This paper will similarly set out to summarise, and invite agreement on, conclusions reached over the past decade, resulting from what has been primarily an interpretative approach to the poem's structure and meaning.
+This paper will similarly set out to summarise, and invite agreement on, conclusions reached over the past decade, from what has mainly been an interpretative approach to the poem's structure and meaning.

 No doubt everyone supplying an interpretation of The Seafarer believes their own version superior to the rest.
 Why would s/he otherwise cast it on the waters ?
 But then again, does anyone care in the slightest, or give a tinker's cuss ?
 What was lost when the library at Alexandria went up in flames ?
 Who cares ?
 Does it matter ?
 Is cultural knowledge of any significance whatsoever ?
 Who weeps for the millions of biological species, once living on this earth, but now extinct ?